Energy key topics

 - Chartered Engineers capable of leading the transformation of the electricity system are will be in great demand and the challenges ahead make this an excellent career choice.
 The IET contributes to the future supply of power engineers by establishment of the IET Power Academy and IET Power Research Academy.

-Electricity transmission costing study
+Electricity transmission costing study (report)

 Integration of renewables into the grid

-- The electricity network is the key enabler of low carbon secure and affordable energy, and needs to be upgraded if renewable energy, nuclear, clean coal and energy efficiency are to be a key part of our energy future.
+- The electricity network is the key enabler of low carbon secure and affordable energy, and needs to be upgraded if renewable energy, nuclear, clean gas and coal and energy efficiency are to be a key part of our energy future.
 Renewables are variable in output and increasingly remote from population centres.
 This has implications for connection costs and network constraints as well as introducing a requirement for active management at distribution level.

 - Wind, like most renewable sources of generation, is variable in output both on an hourly and weekly level.
 This requires other generation to be flexible to balance the load.
-But nuclear has very limited flexibility of output and the high efficiency gas and possibly new supercritical coal stations (which will be needed if Carbon Capture and Storage is to be introduced) would also be less flexible than the stations they replace.
-Interconnectors with the rest of Europe will no doubt be increased but can not be expected to provide supplies on demand.
+But nuclear has very limited flexibility of output and the high efficiency gas and possibly new supercritical coal stations (which will be needed if Carbon Capture and Storage is to be introduced) could also be less flexible than the stations they replace.
+Interconnectors with the rest of Europe will no doubt be increased but cannot always be expected to provide supplies on demand.
 Thus at just the time that greater flexibility is needed because of massive deployment of wind, the system will be becoming less flexible.

 - A substantial part of the answer to this lies in demand - the smart management of loads such as water heating, electric storage heating and electric vehicle charging.
 Thus the only viable way forward is to build multi-directional flows into the whole of the electricity grid together with sensors and communication in every node of the grid to manage these flows.
-This smart grid in turn needs to be enabled by smart metering - both from the perspective of power system management and real time load management.
+This smart grid in turn needs to be enabled by smart metering - both from the perspective of power system management and real time demand participation.

 - Storage is also likely to have a part to play, including both traditional pumped storage plant and potentially a range of new technologies currently in development, provided they can be deployed at reasonable cost.

-IET briefing on electricity storage
+IET briefing on electricity storage (report)

-Renewables and the Grid (IET submission to Parliamentary Renewable and Sustainable Energy Group)
+Renewables and the Grid (IET submission)

 - A Smart Grid is defined as an electricity network that can intelligently integrate the actions of all users connected to it - generators, consumers and those that do both - in order to efficiently deliver sustainable, economic and secure electricity supplies.
 See the IET briefing What is a Smart Grid?